Language

 • Linked resorts: Plagne Aime 2000, Plagne Villages, Belle Plagne, Plagne Soleil, Plagne Centre, Plagne Bellecôte, Plagne 1800, Montalbert, Champagny en Vanoise, Montchavin Les Coches, La Plagne Vallée

-Just across the Vanoise cable car, you’ll find the La Plagne resort network.
+Just across the Vanoise cable car, you’ll find the La Plagne ski resort network.
 When it comes to the quality of riding, variety of accommodation, nightlife, and everything else that makes a resort awesome, La Plagne is as good a choice as Les Arcs and any other entry on this list – if not better.

 Unlike Les Arcs, all the stations have a little of everything, so there’s really no bad choice.
 Some stations will certainly be a little quieter and feel more out of the way.
 For example, Plagne Villages, Plagne 1800, Champagny en Vanoise, and Montchavin Les Coches are family-friendly resorts with a more laid-back feel, quieter rhythm, and family-suited restaurants and activities to enjoy.
 For those looking for the best freeriding and high-altitude riding, Plagne Soleil and Plagne Villages are the highest stations at 2,050 meters (6,726 feet).
 But Plagne Centre, Plagne Aime 2000, and Belle Plagne offer the easiest access to the high ridges.
 Belle Plagne is the best place to get riders up to the Bellecôte Glacier.